xregistry/spec/pagination/spec.md

 - Description: Indicates when the set of records referenced by the `link` will no longer be available.
 When not specified, the availability of the data is undefined by this specification.
-However, it is RECOMMENDED that this attribute only be excluded when the data being interated over is not expected to change very often and therefore the server will typically not need to save any state related to this client's requests.
+However, it is RECOMMENDED that this attribute only be excluded when the data being iterated over is not expected to change very often and therefore the server will typically not need to save any state related to this client's requests.
 - Constraints: